 Most women can resume their normal work and social activities within a few days, unless those activities involve heavy lifting or strenuous exercise.
 Your doctor will tell you when you can return to more vigorous exercise and activities.

-You will have scars after breast enlargement surgery, but these are usually in well-concealed areas (such as the crease under the breast, the armpit, or the border of the areola).
-These procedures are designed to minimize scarring so that incisions are not easily detected.
+You will have scars after breast enlargement surgery.
+But these are usually in well-concealed areas (such as the crease under the breast, the armpit, or the border of the areola).
+These procedures are designed to minimize scarring so that incisions are not easily seen.
 Scars usually fade after several months.
 Having a breast lift in addition to an enlargement leaves larger, more visible scars.